Life Skills Transition Program (LSTP)

-The goal of this class is to assist clients in understanding aspects of clothing care to include laundering options, appropriate use of washing machines, stain removal, fabric care, ironing and basic sewing, and clothing repair.
+The goal of this class is to assist clients in understanding aspects of clothing care to include laundering options, appropriate use of washing machines, product options, stain removal, and fabric care.

 The goal of these classes is to assist clients in increasing their basic social skills through dynamic group activities which foster team building.
 Activities encourage social interactions and build self-confidence while developing effective communication, decision-making, and conflict resolution skills.

 The goal of this class is to increase the clients awareness of prioritizing what activities are important to their success here at WWRC versus those activities that are less important.
 Clients will create their own schedule for morning and evening routines and will be introduced to different ways to organize themselves.
 Clients will discuss concepts of time management, prioritizing, and time saving versus time wasting.

 The goals of these classes are to gain knowledge of leisure and factors surrounding leisure involvement; Improve perception of Freedom in Leisure (PFL) as indicated by scores on Leisure Diagnostic Battery; Decrease barriers to leisure participation; Identify activities available to the individual as means of catharsis; Plan a community activity with peers; Locate resources and opportunities for leisure involvement; and Develop a plan for leisure participation in home community.

 The goal of this class is to encourage clients to enhance their personal well-being.
 Through increased awareness of the fundamentals of health and nutrition, steps for disease prevention, benefits of healthy lifestyles, they become more aware of the importance of physical health.

 Money Management (Weeks 4-6)